FilipeS0usa/FilipeS0usa/README.md

 # Filipe Sousa

 ## | StoryTime!
-I'm a cybersecurity dev, but in reality an eternal student always eager to learn and with a strong passion for programming, always trying to focus on secure coding practices.
-Most recently I have been addicted to Arch and Ricing my system.
+Cybersecurity-focused developer and lifelong learner, passionate about programming and secure coding practices.
+I enjoy exploring new technologies, improving my skills, and contributing to projects that combine development with security.
+Recently, I’ve also been diving into NixOS and customizing my system (ricing) to create efficient and personalized workflows.
 ---